Gelae (tribe): Classical sources

-According to Strabo, the tribes of the southern Caspian included the Gelae, Cadusii, Amardi, Witii, and Anariacae.
+Strabo's second account of the Gelae, mentions them among the tribes of the southern Caspian which included the Cadusii, Amardi, Witii, and Anariacae, in a manner which does not agree with what he initially says of their position.
+We must perhaps suppose that this people, in part at least, have changed either changed their place of residence or were perhaps another tribe with a similar name.
 If, as seems probable, this description accurately represents their distribution from west to east, then the Gelae would have lived directly east of the river Araxes, along the border of Armenia.
 Their territory is supposed to have been relatively unproductive, of little agricultural or mineral value.
 Pliny considers the Gelae and the Cadusii to be synonymous, with "Cadusii" being the tribe's name in Greek, and "Gelae" being its eastern equivalent.
 If he is correct, then it is likely that the name of modern Gilan is derived from the Gelae.